Niweera/wordhunter/README.md

 User wants to find words which can be created from `a, o, n, t`

 The WordHunter service will provide the following results.
-1. Nota - Plural of Notum
+1. nato - North Atlantic Treaty Organization.

 (The initial version would only give the words which contains all the letters.
 Later versions would provide all the letter combinations.)